An account of the time when Paul had difficulties fitting into any of his trousers (and other subsequent events not unrelated) (The first Paul story)

 Having forgotten to the night before, he brushed his teeth.
 Then he changed his underwear.
 Somehow he’d undressed himself in his sleep, so he’d just take the same clothes from where they lay by the bed, both too uninspired and too stressed by how little time he had to get ready to bother selecting others.
 The reader may wonder why he needed an hour to do this, and so did he; Paul couldn’t ever manage to leave on time, let alone early, for anything; the earlier he’d begin to get ready to leave, the faster time would pass.
 No matter what precautions he took, he’d always leave at least five minutes late.
 Once he had his underwear on, he checked the time and it was already five-past.
 Ten minutes had fled as he’d brushed his teeth and changed his pants.

 These were a pair of jeans strewn over the back of his desk-chair, whose denim still bore the wrinkles from his weight the previous afternoon.
 To his what really was now alarm, he discovered that he couldn’t get into these trousers, either.
-Throwing them aside, he fashioned himself into strange poses to examined again his calves before the mirror, but no matter how he looked at them, they seemed their ordinary size.
-He took a deep breath, and proceeded to attempt entries into his remaining two pairs of trousers, and then tried them all once again, but this proved an undivided failure.
+Throwing them aside, he fashioned himself into various strange poses to examine again his calves, now before the mirror, but no matter how he looked at them, they seemed their ordinary size.
+He took a deep breath, and proceeded to attempt entries into his remaining two pairs of trousers, and then tried them all four once again, but these efforts proved an undivided failure.
 What was he going to do?
 He had only thirty-five minutes to leave.
-As he paced around his room in bare-legged fury (“How does this always happen to me”, he said to himself at one point) certain suspicions began to take hold of the chaos in his head.
+He paced about his room in bare-legged fury.
+“How does this always happen to me”, he said to himself at one point, despite no such thing ever having happened to him.
+Half a face on a newspaper cover peeked up at him from beneath one of the discarded trousers on the floor; enough of his anger was discharged against this newspaper, shredding it into a dust, that a small pocket of lucidity was cleared within the chaos of his mind, and within it, certain suspicions began to flourish.
 Yes, he knew very well what the cause of all of this nonsense was; Thomas had returned.
-Out of the room he marched.
+Out of the room Paul marched.

 In the adjacent room, Paul’s flatmate, Thomas, was fast asleep after returning the previous night from a several days visit to his girlfriend in a nearby city.
 And into that very same adjacent room barged an indecent amount of Paul, rudely awakening the inhabitants.